qiyamtime/qiyamtime/README.md

 If you spot an issue (timing, formatting, or accessibility), consider opening an issue on the project’s repository (if one is linked) or contacting the page owner.

 ## Acknowledgments
+This page uses the [Aladhan API](https://aladhan.com/prayer-times-api) for it's prayer times and wouldn't be possible to make this project without it.
+May Allah reward those who worked on this API

 May Allah accept your prayers.
 This page is intended as a convenience; always follow your local mosque or community guidance when in doubt.